openalpr/openalpr/README.md

 openalpr
 ========

-OpenALPR is an open source *Automatic License Plate Recognition* library written in C++ with bindings in C#, Java, Node.js, and Python.
+OpenALPR is an open source *Automatic License Plate Recognition* library written in C++ with bindings in C#, Java, Node.js, Go, and Python.
 The library analyzes images and video streams to identify license plates.
 The output is the text representation of any license plate characters.

 Check out a live online demo here: http://www.openalpr.com/demo-image.html